 This course focuses on the interrelationships of the ecological, social, built and organizational environments within the urban and regional setting.
 It provides a critical understanding of urban and regional environments along with a solutions-based approach to addressing urban and regional issues with an explicitly environmental perspective.
 Students will attain a thorough knowledge of the theories, histories and current issues of urbanization and regionalization and their effect on environments, but also learn practical methods of analysis and intervention in different human settlements.
 With the Greater Toronto Area as a field laboratory, there will be an emphasis on application and involvement.
 Prerequisite: Second year standing or permission of the instructor.

+Trerequisite.
+Second year standing of permission of

-Course credit exclusion: ES/ENVS 2200 3.00.
+Course credit exclusion: ES/ENVS 2200 3.00